-Hank Sipe, principal at Sipe Law Firm in Rock Hill, SC, is a graduate of Woodberry Forest School (1974) in Orange, VA, and the University of Virginia (1979), where he was a member of the Eli Banana Ribbon Society, the oldest (1878) service and social organization still existing at UVA.
-Mr. Sipe is married and the father of a son and daughter.
-He was interviewed because of his broad knowledge of business and tax law, and because of his entertaining life experiences, sharp mind, and skilled commentary.
+Praxis Circle Contributor Hank Sipe (1957-2023) was the prinicipal at Sipe Law Firm in Rock Hill, SC.
+He was a graduate of Woodberry Forest School (1974) in Orange, VA, and the University of Virginia (1979), where he was a member of the Eli Banana Ribbon Society—the oldest (1878) service and social organization still existing at the university.
+Mr. Sipe was married and the father of a son and daughter.
+Praxis Circle interviewed Hank Sipe as a Contributor because of his broad knowledge of business and tax law, and because of his entertaining life experiences, sharp mind, and skilled commentary.

 Upon graduation, Mr. Sipe moved to the Charlotte, NC/Rock Hill, SC area to practice law with the firm then known as Kennedy Covington, headquartered in Charlotte, NC, now known as K&L Gates, which he followed in 2009 with the establishment of his own firm.
-His practice today focuses on estate planning, estate/trust administration, and business, corporate, and tax law.
+He focused on estate planning, estate/trust administration, and business, corporate, and tax law at his practice.

 Mr. Sipe was active in the legal community in South Carolina, as well as the larger community serving on the board of Westminster Ministries Foundation in Rock Hill.
 He has been recognized by Martindale-Hubbell as AVPreeminent, a sign of professional excellence, and also recognized by The Best Lawyers in America and South Carolina Super Lawyers.
 Sipe Law Firm is included in U.S. News-Best Lawyers “Best Law Firms.”